Rockaway Beach Restoration

 Rockaway Parks Conceptual Plan

-The Rockaway Parks Conceptual Plan is intended as a guide for future improvement of city parks on the Rockaway peninsula from the city limit to Beach 149th Streets, beach to bay.
+The Rockaway Parks Conceptual Plan is intended as a guide for future improvement of city parks on the Rockaway peninsula from the city limit to Beach 149th Streets, beach to bay, and Broad Channel.
 The plan will integrate input from community visioning and planning workshops to develop recommendations and priorities for the peninsula.

 Environmental Assessment Statement